 7. Ping everything

 Just like every other battle royale game since Apex Legends came out, Warzone has a ping system to let you communicate with your squaddies.
-It's on the D-pad's up button by default, and lets you show them what you're looking at or where you're aiming for.
-This is an easy tip, but use it all the time, whenever you can.
+It lets you show them what you're looking at or where you're aiming for.
+This is an easy tip, but use it all the time, whenever you can, and map it to a button you're comfortable with to make that easier.
 The more information you share, the further your squad will go.

 8. Get creative with equipment